hashicorp/terraform-provider-azurerm/website/docs/r/tenant_template_deployment.html.markdown

 ~> **Note:** Deployments to a Tenant are always Incrementally applied.
 Existing resources that are not part of the template will not be removed.

+~> **Note:** Tenant Template Deployments are always targeted at the Tenant in which the current User, Managed Identity, or Service Principal being used by Terraform is homed.

 ## Example Usage

 ```hcl